-As heavy snow hits Ireland the army are called in to rescue people from snowbound areas including a woman and her newborn child.
+As heavy snow hits Ireland the army is called in to rescue people from snowbound areas including a woman and her newborn child.

 Those living in isolated areas were not the only ones affected by the heavy snow storms.
 Roads were blocked across the country and flights in and out of Ireland were delayed or cancelled.